Manmeet0504/cpp_Programs/Algorithms/Recursion/Sum_Of_Natural_Nos_Using_Recursion.md

-# Finding factorial using recursion
+# Finding sum of N natural numbers using recursion

-**Description** This program shows factorial using recursion.
+**Description** This program shows sum of N natural numbers using recursion.

 **Example**